 As you have already noticed, my last several posts have been all pregnancy related and pregnancy updates.
-When you are expecting, so much of your life revolves around the life growing inside.
-Your eating habits, your thought process, and your lifestyle.
+When you are expecting, so much of your life revolves around the life growing inside - your eating habits, your thought process, and your lifestyle.
 I found myself always googling all sorts of questions and pregnancy tips and products I was curious about.
-Therefore, as we are preparing for our baby to arrive, I wanted to share my experience for any mom-to-be or momma-to-be who are in a similar phase.
+As we are preparing for our baby to arrive, I wanted to share my experiences for any mom-to-be or momma-to-be who are in a similar phase.

 Best Pregnancy Books

 It's difficult to figure out what to eat when pregnant and create a pregnancy meal plan for nine months.
 I mean you know what nutrients you need to focus on and all the healthy pregnancy food out there.
 However, knowing what to focus on weekly makes life much easier.
 This book provides a week-by-week guide on what to eat during each stage.
 Although I didn't try all the recipes, that's also included, I found it tremendously helpful to know what food-of-the-week to focus on for the target development.
 It just helped narrow down the overall list of food to eat when pregnant.
 I also loved learning and being aware of how my baby was growing each week and how the food was effecting the growth.

 This book is quite insightful and educational.
 I really enjoyed reading this book and learned some valuable and fascinating information.
 Dr John Medina is a developmental molecular biologist and a dad, who draws examples from scientific studies and neuroscience research and facts, as opposed to mere opinion.

 I have six other pregnancy books here, but I'd be lying if I said I read them all.

 Pregnancy Constipation Relief